Generic Name: baclofen (oral) (BAK loe fen)

 What other drugs will affect baclofen?

-Taking baclofen with other drugs that make you sleepy or slow your breathing can cause dangerous side effects or death.
-Ask your doctor before taking a sleeping pill, narcotic pain medicine, prescription cough medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.
+Using baclofen with other drugs that make you sleepy or slow your breathing can cause dangerous side effects or death.

 Other drugs may interact with baclofen, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about baclofen